solo-studios/SLF4K/README.md

 - Use kotlin features to cleanly get the appropriate logger for your class
 - Clean up kotlin class names to make logging easy to understand
-- Easy and simple MDC usage
-- MDC support for Coroutines

 ## Including